PSJorgensen/real-world-economics/real-world-economics-outline.md

         -   Socio-economic inequality and health and environmental quality
 -   AREAS THAT NEED ATTENTION
+    -   A framework for structuring research questions on the global dynamics of the formal and informal economy
-    -   Finance in politics, financial players an dynamcis
+    -   Finance in politics and key financial players
+    -   The global impact of investments and market dynamics
     -   International financial transactions and flows
     -   Financial innovation for sustainabiltiy
 -   FUTURE PERSPECTIVES AND CONCLUSION